-3 in 1 and Waterproof Jackets, a Shell With or Without Removable Insulation, Men's & Women's
+3 in 1 Jackets - Rain Jackets, A Shell With Removable Insulation, Men's & Women's

-A breathable wind and waterproof outer layer gives extra verastility when teamed with a fitted inner jacket, wear them separately or together.
+A breathable wind and waterproof outer layer gives extra versatility when teamed with a fitted inner jacket, wear them separately or together.

 3 in 1:

 Features of a 3 in 1 jacket